JvanKatwijk/qt-dab/README.md

 which is usually encoded.
-Qt_DAB is therefore unable to interpret these packets, there Qt-DAB restricts itself to compile the frames and send the data as udp packet (default 8888, but can be set in the configuration window).
+Qt_DAB is therefore unable to interpret these packets, there Qt-DAB restricts itself to compile the frames and send the data as UDP packet (default 8888, but can be set in the configuration window).
-(In case more than one TPEG service is chosen, only the data of the **first** selected one is sent through.
+(In case more than one TPEG service is chosen, the data of all selected services is sent through.

 The sourcetree contains in the directory helpers/tdc-client a simple reader for udp packets.